We were in Brazil between October 2016 and January 2017.

-We rented it with Hertz Brazil.
+We rented it from Hertz Brazil.
 We asked for a monthly deal (they don’t have it on their website) and we were offered a nice deal.

 Once, the last time we had a problem, the car just decided it wasn’t going to start and well, they sent a taxi for us to go choose another car and sent a tow truck to get the broken car.
 We did spend around half an hour on the phone with them to get it fixed, though.

 But other than those 4 times, it was a breeze.

 All in all, we do recommend Hertz rent-a-car, as they were the rental company that was most responsive of all the companies we contacted and they did not fail on us.

 There aren’t many automatic gear cars in Brazil, so…

 The roads in Brazil aren’t really the best, but they’ve improved a lot in the last years.
 The big roads are pretty well kept (but the toll prices are pretty expensive there, varying from R$ 2,50 to over R$ 20.).
 Small roads and streets aren’t really that good, and we found some pretty dangerous ones, with holes in the middle of it, and when it’s dark, not all streets have lights, so… You do need to be extra careful.